linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Bond Valuation/Credit Derivatives and Hedging Credit Risk.md

 All of these benefits are critical to answer the key question of "What's the hedge?"

-# KEY POINTS
+## Key Points

 - It is not enough to know only the default risk of a counterparty.
 Over the full portfolio, a financial institution needs to know the answer to the question "What is the hedge?" if the measured credit risk is uncomfortably large.
 - The major U.S. (2007-2009) and Japanese (1990-2002) financial institutions required government bailouts in the trillions of dollars because of their inability to measure and hedge macro factor risks like those of home price movements and commercial real estate price movements.
 - The Merton model is a logical place to start thinking about how to hedge because of its simple structure and focus on the value of company assets.
 Unfortunately, for theoretical reasons alone, hedging in the Merton framework does not work for a company that is highly distressed.
 A perfect hedge could easily require a short position of more than  $100\%$  of the shares of outstanding common stock.

 - The only practical and accurate approach to hedging credit risk is the reduced form modeling approach.